|Home || Art | Books | Boats | Garden | Orchard | Homestead | Sew-Knit | Music | Hiking | Blog || Contact|

 SUE'S SEWN MITTENS PATTERN INSTRUCTIONS

-* Cut out pieces -- Mark inside or outside faces -- Mark line-up spots
+* Cut out pieces -- Mark opposites A & B on one side -- Mark line-up spots (both sides)

-* Clip around inner thumb curve on palm piece (short clips)
+* Clip around inner thumb curve on palm piece (short clips).
+Pin.

 * Press palm seam toward thumb side and top stitch (up to start of curve).